Cockburn (surname): Family origins

 Historically there have been many alternative spellings of the family name.
 Early medieval spellings included 'Cokburne', 'Cokeburne', 'Kokeburne' and other variations.
 In Scotland the spelling of the family name had stabilized to 'Cockburn' by the late 17th century, and this is the spelling most commonly used today in British Commonwealth countries.
 In the United States, the simplified spelling 'Coburn' is more widely used than 'Cockburn'.
 In Cumberland, England, the 'Cockbain' family emerged from Scottish Cockburn ancestors.
 A branch of the family was established in France in the 16th century by mercenary soldiers under the terms of the Auld Alliance.
 In 1494, a Thomas Cocquebourne was serving as an archer in the Garde Écossaise, which was the personal bodyguard of the King of France.
 Many more Cockburn mercenaries served the Kings of France in this elite unit over the next century.
 Cockburn descendants in France today use the family name 'de Cockborne'.
 Another branch of the family used the name Cokborgne and formed part of the nobility of Champagne.
 The early 17th century mercenary leader Samuel Cockburn used the spelling 'Cobron' while working for the King of Sweden.
 In the late 17th century, a Cockburn merchant established a German branch of the family, which adopted the surname 'Kabrun' in the Hanseatic port of Danzig.
 A great-grandson of this Scottish-German Kabrun was the wealthy merchant and renowned book collector, art collector and philanthropist Jacob Kabrun Jr. (1759–1814).

 The Cockburn name was well known in the English possessions of the Caribbean from the 17th century onwards.
 By the early 18th century, Cockburns were living in the Bahamas, Barbados and Jamaica.
 Cockburn Town, the capital of the Turks and Caicos Islands, was founded in 1681 by salt traders from the Bahamas.
-Dr. James Cockburn (b. c1659 in Langton, Scotland – d.
-1718 in Jamaica), Dr. Thomas Cockburn (1700-c1769) and Dr. James Cockburn (c1770-1798) were three generations of medical doctors from the same Cockburn family in Jamaica.
+Dr. James Cockburn (b. c.
+1659 in Langton, Scotland – d.
+1718 in Jamaica), Dr. Thomas Cockburn (1700-c.
+1769) and Dr. James Cockburn (c.
+1770-1798) were three generations of medical doctors from the same Cockburn family in Jamaica.
 The first doctor in this line was the third son of Sir Archibald Cockburn, 2nd Baronet of Langton.
 Admiral Sir George Cockburn led successful naval operations against the French and Spanish in the Caribbean during the Napoleonic Wars.
-Sir Francis Cockburn was a colonial administrator in both the British Honduras (1830–37) and the Bahamas (1837-4).
+Sir Francis Cockburn was a colonial administrator in both the British Honduras (1830–37) and the Bahamas (1837–4).
 Cockburn Town, the administrative center of San Salvador Island in the Bahamas, was named after Sir Francis.
 Some Scottish Cockburn men settled in the area and married Caribbean women, and their descendants live today in Trinidad and Tobago and elsewhere in the Caribbean and North America.